-Each year, CNO randomly selects nurses from the General and Extended classes to participate in a Quality Assurance (QA) Assessment.
+Each year, CNO randomly selects nurses from the General and Extended class to participate in a Quality Assurance (QA) Assessment.
 If you are selected, you will be notified by email with instructions on how to complete the assessment requirements.
-Nurses selected for QA Assessment are required to:

-- Complete a Code of Conduct practice activity.
+- Completing a Code of Conduct practice activity

-Peer Assessor/Coaches are nurses trained in coaching principles.
+QA Peer Coaches are nurses trained in coaching principles.
 They also have in-depth knowledge of CNO's practice standards, guidelines and QA Assessment requirements.
-They are responsible to review and assess your QA activities, as well as write a report for the Quality Assurance Committee.
+They are responsible to review and assess your QA activities, and write a report to the Quality Assurance Committee about your submission.